-The app development market is greedy but flexible.
+So is Python the language for now and forever?The app development market is greedy but flexible.
 Trends define the need, and needs define actual trends.
 Python is now a trend, no doubt about it.

-Since it’s so easy to learn, you can start your programming journey with Python.
+- Since it’s so easy to learn, you can start your programming journey with Python.

-Python is also really friendly, thanks to its popularity and the helpful community.
+- Python is also really friendly, thanks to its popularity and the helpful community.

-Why is one language more popular than another?
+- Why is one language more popular than another?
 This question is not so easy to answer as you might think.
 The key to understanding the status quo is to determine what makes things popular in computer science (and programming) and why.

-The thing that makes a programming language good the way it lets developers express their thoughts in a simpler way.
+- The thing that makes a programming language good the way it lets developers express their thoughts in a simpler way.

-Python ‘produces’ fewer lines of code than many other languages, but is still readable and modifiable.
+- Python ‘produces’ fewer lines of code than many other languages, but is still readable and modifiable.

 We are not looking for a war between computer programming languages, or trying to enforce the belief that Python’s the king.
 We rather believe it’s crucial to understand that trends might be changing, and there’s a room for discussion left for everyone.